Top 15 Venture Capital Firms Investing in Robotics

 Image of Neotribe Ventures - Top VCs in Robotics

-Neotribe Ventures is an early-stage venture firm that invests in breakthrough technologies that stretch the imagination.
-They provide capital to founders working on ambitious, category-defining ideas.
+Neotribe Ventures is an early-stage firm that invests in companies building breakthrough technologies.
+They focus on backing founders with ambitious ideas that stretch the imagination.

-• Industries of focus: Robotics, CleanTech, Cyber Security, and Enterprise Software
+• Industries of focus: Robotics, CleanTech, Cyber Security, Enterprise Software, Financial Services

 • Founded: 2017